 Getting your data in the right place

-I will always think that a CRM lead management system is the best place to manage your sales process.
-But I know not everyone uses a CRM system like OpenCRM.
-If you’ve got another process or system that you use, that is perfectly fine, provided you are meeting a few key requirements:
+I will always think that a CRM is the best place to manage your process throughout the sales cycle.
+But I know that not every marketing team or sales team uses a CRM system like OpenCRM.
+If you’ve got another lead management process or lead management system that you use, that is perfectly fine, provided you are meeting a few key requirements:

 Do you have a way of separating your leads from your customers?